About the HERMES team

 The HERMES team's mission is to:

-2) Develop intervention tools for prevention and treatment.
+- Develop intervention tools for and with clinicians.

 The HERMES team will attempt to achieve the following goals: